Pylons/deform/docs/glossary.rst

      :term:`cstruct` and deserialize a :term:`cstruct` to an :term:`appstruct` (object derived from
      :class:`colander.SchemaNode` or one of the colander Schema classes).
-Schemas are a concept used by deform, but actually implemented and offered by the :term:`Colander` package.
+Schemas are a concept used by Deform, but actually implemented and offered by the :term:`Colander` package.

    widget